 IncredibleBank is an SBA Preferred Lender which grants us authority to provide Paycheck Protection Program (PPP) loans, as outlined in the Coronavirus Relief, Aid, and Economic Security Act (CARES Act).
 We take this responsibility with enthusiasm and seriousness as we understand this is a time of stress for small businesses, their employees and our communities.
 The Paycheck Protection Program (PPP) closed to new applicants on August 8, 2020.

-IFR #25, Additional Revisions to Loan Forgiveness and Loan Review Procedures (issued on Oct 7, 2020), provides new guidance regarding a simplified forgiveness process for loans of $50,000 or less.
+An IFR #25 issued on Oct 7, 2020, provides new guidance regarding a simplified forgiveness process for loans of $50,000 or less.
 A borrower that received a PPP loan of $50,000 or less may use the newly issued forgiveness application form, PPP Loan Forgiveness Application SBA Form 3508S.
-In addition these simplifications, a borrower eligible to use the simplified form is exempt from any reductions in its loan forgiveness amount based on either reductions in full-time equivalent (FTE) employees or reductions in employee salary or wages.
+In addition to these simplifications, a borrower eligible to use the simplified form is exempt from any reductions in its loan forgiveness amount based on either reductions in full-time equivalent (FTE) employees or reductions in employee salary or wages.

 October 7, 2020 - The Small Business Administration and Treasury Department updated the Paycheck Protection Program FAQs to address the deferral period extension granted by the PPP Flexibility Act of 2020.
 The extension allows borrowers to defer payments of principal, interest and fees on PPP loans for 10 months.
 The FAQ’s have been updated to address this – see question #52.